renegade-sentinel/sheet-doc-hyperlink-automation/README.md

 ## Getting started

-To use AddDocLinksFromSheet, simply clone the repository and run the script.
+To use Add-Doc-Internal-Links-From-Sheet, simply clone the repository and run the script.
 You will need to provide the necessary Google API credentials and authenticate the script to access your Google Drive.

 ## Contributions

 Contributions are welcome!
-If you'd like to contribute to AddDocLinksFromSheet, please open an issue or a pull request.
+If you'd like to contribute to Add-Doc-Internal-Links-From-Sheet, please open an issue or a pull request.